Our programs offer the unique opportunity to work with remote indigenous communities, in both acute care and primary health care facilities.

 You'll have access to the remote area nurse incentive package (RANIP), including education, leave, flights, isolation bonus and accommodation.

-You'll have furnished accommodation while you're in the program.
-Most of our accommodation is a private bedroom and bathroom, with shared common areas with 2 others.
+Most of our furnished accommodation is a private bedroom and bathroom, with shared common areas with 2 others.

 You're welcome to look at private housing.
 However, at most of our sites there is high demand on rental properties and they are very expensive.
 There is also no financial support for graduates who use private accommodation.